Chokinski/StickierNotes/README.md

 # StickierNotes

 ![StickierNotes Logo](pinned-svgrepo-com.ico) <!-- Replace with your logo path -->
+Developed by the 4 headed goat--
+Luiz, Om, Zach, and Aidan.

-StickierNotes is a lightweight note-taking application inspired by Microsoft's Sticky Notes, developed by the goats of Group 6, Luiz, Om, Zach, and Aidan.
+StickierNotes is a lightweight note-taking application inspired by Microsoft's Sticky Notes.
 It allows users to create, manage, and organize multiple sticky notes seamlessly on their desktop.

 ## Features